ElizabethKeyes/fs-journal/quizzes/week06.md

 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
-Similar to MVC, the Services will be responsible for changing/updating our data in the AppState.
+Similar to MVC, the Services will be responsible for changing/updating our data in the AppState, as well as making calls to databases.
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->
 ```
-main.js
+app.vue
 ```
 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->